liam-brha/weather/readme.md

 ## File encoding (I think)
 When my browser fetches and executes the javascript for my front end, it likes to add special characters.
 When adding the `°` icon it is converted to `Â°` upon loading.
 Hosting the files on netlify seems to clear the issue up, local testing of the files will just be a little annoying.

+## Smaller screen sizes
+So I'm really lazy and it's not like anyone is going to view this on their phone anyway.
+But if they do it's really broken.

 # Testing
 Yeah no I didn't test properly.
 That's all I have to say for this heading.
 I don't know how to test things properly.
 ## False data